wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/python-setup.rst

       .. note:: If you previously installed a pre-2024 or 2024 beta version of RobotPy, you should first uninstall RobotPy via ``py -m pip uninstall robotpy`` before upgrading.

-      .. warning:: On Windows, the `Visual Studio 2019 redistributable <https:// support.microsoft.com/en-us/help/2977003/       the-latest-supported-visual-c-downloads>`_ package is required to be installed.
+      .. warning:: On Windows, the [Visual Studio 2019 redistributable](https:// support.microsoft.com/en-us/help/2977003/       the-latest-supported-visual-c-downloads) package is required to be installed.

       Run the following command from cmd or Powershell to install the core RobotPy packages: